 Russian intelligence services have prevented over 10 assassination attempts on Vladimir Putin during his presidency and further prime ministership.
 The earliest dates back to 2000, when the security services reported that “not a psychopath, but a certain organization was behind the attempt.”
 The most-recent was on March 2, 2008, the previous presidential ballot day.
 A 24-year-old man with a sniper rifle was then detained near the Moscow Kremlin.
 A native Tajik, Shakhvelad Osmanov, claimed her was planning to shoot then-president Putin and presidential candidate Dmitry Medvedev during a concert in Red Square.
 In 2007, two attempts were registered.
 First, Turkish security services said they had held five men suspected of attempting to kill Putin during a summit of the Organization of the Black Sea Economic Cooperation in Istanbul in October that year.
 The men were reportedly linked with Al-Qaeda.
 Later that year, Russian media cited unnamed security sources as saying suicide bombers were plotting to kill Putin during a visit to Tehran.

+The press-secretary of Russia's head of government and presidential hopeful has confirmed the report.
 "I confirm the information, but make no comment on it," Russia’s Itar-Tass news agency quotes Dmitry Peskov as saying on Monday.